From Xojo Documentation

 The /special/ or /api/ path of a web application URL allows you to handle communication from outside services (such as PayPal Instant Payment Notifications) and prepare your own HTTP output.
 For example, if your URL is http://mydomain.com/myapp.cgi, the special url path is http://mydomain.com/myapp.cgi/special/.
 This can be useful for creating your own web services.

-This event will be passed a WebRequest object which contains all the information necessary to generate your content.
+This event is passed a WebRequest object which contains all the information necessary to generate your content.
 If you have handled the request, return true, otherwise your output will be ignored.

 Because this is an application-level URL, the event is handled without a session context.
 Unhandled exceptions will be handled by WebApplication.UnhandledException.
 If you return False from WebApplication.UnhandledException this event will output Internal Server Error html.
 This will not cause your app to terminate.